Red FaberUrban Clarence Faber

 The right-handed Faber won 254 games during his career with 273 complete games.
 His career 3.15 ERA and 4,086 innings pitched were products of his low pitch counts.
 Faber once threw only 67 pitches in a complete game and three times retired the side on three pitches.

-“The spitball may be a little harder on some pitchers’ arms than a straight fastball, but certainly it is not half as bad as throwing a curve, which causes a continual grind at the elbow and in many cases, permanently shortens a pitcher’s arm,” said Faber.
+“The spitball may be a little harder on some pitchers’ arms than a straight fastball, but certainly it is not half as bad as throwing a curve, which causes a continual grind at the elbow and in many cases, permanently shortens a pitcher’s arm,” Faber said.

 Faber led the American League in appearances in 1915 with 50, then led the league in earned-run average in both 1921 (2.48) and 1922 (2.81) – pitching more than 330 innings in both seasons.
 In 1920, Faber was one of four White Sox hurlers who posted 20-win seasons – the first team to ever sport four 20-game winners.